-This analysis of the existing and future noise environments is based on noise-level monitoring, noise-prediction modeling, and empirical observations.
+This analysis of the existing and future noise environments is based on noise-level monitoring, noiseprediction modeling, and empirical observations.
 As defined in the City's General Plan Noise Element, noise-sensitive land uses residential uses; houses of worship; hospitals; libraries; schools; auditoriums; concert halls; outdoor theaters; nature and wildlife preserves, and parks.
 Therefore, for the purposes of this analysis, the nearest existing sensitive receptors to the project site would be the residential uses located within 50 feet of the potential areas of change as identified in Chapter 3 (Project Description).

-Existing noise levels were monitored at selected locations within the project area using a Larson-Davis Model 814 precision sound-level meter, which is consistent with the standards of the American National Standards Institute (ANSI) for general environmental noise measurement instrumentation.
+Existing noise levels were monitored at selected locations within the CPA using a Larson-Davis Model 814 precision sound-level meter, which is consistent with the standards of the American National Standards Institute (ANSI) for general environmental noise measurement instrumentation.
 Noise modeling procedures involved the calculation of existing and future vehicular noise levels along individual roadway segments in the project area.
-These roadways were selected in consultation with City of Los Angeles staff based on the anticipated increase in traffic upon build-out of the proposed plans, the presence of noise-sensitive land uses along the roadways, and along roadways that transition from high-intensity industrial or commercial uses into lower intensity residential areas.
-The modeling was accomplished using the Federal Highway Administration (FHWA) Highway Noise Prediction Model (FHWA RD 77 108).
-The model calculates the average noise level at specific locations based on traffic volumes, average speeds, roadway geometry, and site environmental conditions.
-Traffic volumes utilized as data inputs in the noise prediction model were provided by the Traffic Impact Analysis prepared by Iteris Inc. for the proposed plans.
-The analysis considers future cumulative traffic noise levels, in recognition of expected higher traffic volumes and resultant noise levels in the future, which provide an appropriate benchmark against which future noise resulting from implementation of the proposed plans can be assessed.
+These roadways were selected in consultation with City of Los Angeles staff based on the anticipated increase in traffic upon build-out of the proposed plan, the presence of noise-sensitive land uses along the roadways, and along roadways that transition from high-intensity industrial or commercial uses into lower intensity residential areas.
+Traffic volumes utilized as data inputs in the noise prediction model were provided by the Traffic Impact Analysis prepared by Iteris Inc. for the proposed plan.
+The analysis considers future cumulative traffic noise levels, in recognition of expected higher traffic volumes and resultant noise levels in the future, which provide an appropriate benchmark against which future noise resulting from implementation of the CPA can be assessed.